meet the current root2fruit organizations

 The Foundation staff works with all the root2fruit grantee organizations on an on-going basis.
 As organizations build capacity specific goals evolve.
 Designed to build the capacity of small to mid-size nonprofits in Evanston, root2fruit is more than the grant money, building a learning network of grantees and work with an advisory committee made up of experienced nonprofit staff and board leaders over a three year period.
 Over the years, root2fruit grantee organizations have seen significant improvement in their budgets, fundraising and development capacity, boards, and ability to build their services.

-Six organizations are continuing in the root2fruit program: Evanston Work Ethic (WE) Program, the Institute for Therapy through the Arts (ITA), and Reba Early Learning Center for their second year; and Chessmen Club of the NorthShore, Girls Play Sports, and National Alliance on Mental Illness Cook County North Suburban (NAMI CCNS) for their final year.
-All nine organizations participate in a learning cohort designed to help them build their long-term sustainability and impact.
+Six organizations are continuing in the root2fruit program: Art Encounter, Hip Circle Empowerment Circle, and Childcare Network of Evanston for their second year, along with Evanston Work Ethic (WE), the Institute for Therapy through the Arts (ITA), and Reba Early Learning Center for their final year.
+All none organizations participate in a learning cohort designed to help them build their long-term sustainability and impact.

 After receiving root2fruit grants for up to three years, these current grantee organizations will become members of the root2fruit alumni cohort.